PAMinerva/LearnDirectX/Tutorials/01-HelloWorld/hello-frame-buffering.md

 ```{figure} images/06/dwm-composition.png
 ```

-Let’s use a practical example to explain in more detail what happens in the **D3D12HelloFrameBuffering** sample under the conditions outlined above, where the flip model is used with a swap chain that includes two buffers for rendering in an application running in windowed mode.
+Let's use a practical example to explain in more detail what happens in the **D3D12HelloFrameBuffering** sample under the conditions outlined above, where the flip model is used with a swap chain that includes two buffers for rendering in an application running in windowed mode.
 This will also allow us to illustrate how to unlock parallelism between CPU and GPU.
 For convenience, we'll refer to the two buffers in the swap chain as A and B.

 As soon as we start the application, the commands to draw the very first frame on buffer A are recorded in a command list.
 Then, **ExecuteCommandLists** and **Present** are invoked to send the command list to the command queue and insert the first frame into the present queue, respectively.
 As a consequence, a present operation is also added to the command queue after the command list.